 Rather than supply constraints and prices exerting downward pressure on demand, the income elasticities in the model to 2050 were set to converge at 0.4 by 2050 in line with the global results from Muhammad et al. (2011)25.
 We assume that all income elasticities that begin above 0.4 trend towards 0.4 in equal annual increments, and that the implicit downward pressure on demand from a lower income elasticity likely captures some of the additional inhibitors of demand that are not included in this model, such as prices.
 As incomes increase, income elasticities decrease and 0.4 is the average income elasticity for all fish species among high income countries25 and 0.48 is estimated to be the global income elasticity for food87.

-In four countries the predicted consumption per capita is further caped at 37 kg/year to reflect the upper range of 100 g/day of fish consumption used in the EAT-Lancet Commission37.
+In four countries the predicted consumption per capita is further capped at 37 kg/year to reflect the upper range of 100 g/day of fish consumption used in the EAT-Lancet Commission37.
 The cap is reached in China in 2026, in France in 2031, in Peru in 2039 and in Spain in 2040.
 Without a cap, predicted per capita consumption in China would reach 56 kg/yr in edible weight in 2050.

 The model independently predicts demand for the seven categories of species-groups in live weight out to 2050.
 Population estimates and edible weight conversions are then used to present the per capita and edible weight predictions.